Many companies say they take security seriously. In our case, we’d like to demonstrate this with concrete information.

 - When an individual ceases working with us, we revoke their access to all services.

-The Saber Feedback application runs on Linode and Digital Ocean.
-We regularly audit our use of both Linode and Digital Ocean.
+The Saber Feedback application is hosted on Linode.
+We regularly audit our use of Linode.
 We regularly check our server logs for suspicious activity.

 Our database is hosted on Linode.

 Linode offers a choice of geographic regions.
 The Linode region we use is in Germany, a European Union member state.
 We store production data solely within the European Union.

 Our web application only accepts and transmits traffic over HTTPS.

 We take frequent backups and regularly ensure that a recent backup can be restored.
 Access to backups is guarded with a combination of 2FA, password managers, encryption at rest, and tight access rules.

 At no time do we store your credit card details on our servers.
 Our payment processors, FastSpring and Stripe, handle payment processing on our behalf.
 FastSpring and Stripe ensure that all relevant compliance, such as PCI, is met.

 None of our staff, including management, have access to your credit card info.